jconnell11/tof_cam/README.md

 The returned image is 100x100 pixels with 16 bit depth values in increments of 0.25mm (similar to Kinect 360).
 Empirically, the field-of-view is 66.6 degrees both horizontally and vertically, giving a focal length of 76.1 pixels.
 The sensor itself can see from about 50mm (2 inches) to 2.4m (8 feet) and runs at about 15 fps.

-Note: If you happen to use this on Raspberry Pi, be aware that the onboard USB hub is quirky.
+__Note:__ The USB cable that ships with the sensor can be __flakey__ and is better replaced.
+Also, ff you happen to use this on Raspberry Pi, be aware that the onboard USB hub is __quirky__.
 Plugging in other devices, such as a [Waveshare USB sound card](https://www.amazon.com/gp/product/B08R38TXXL), can crash the TOF sensor!
 The solution is to add  a [USB splitter](https://www.amazon.com/dp/B07ZZ9ZSW9) (or hub) and plug one or the other (or both) peripherals into this instead.

 ### Windows